 Conflicts of Interest

-Our directors, officers and employees are required to take reasonable steps to avoid situations that give rise to a conflict between their personal interests and the interests of the Corporation.
-All directors, officers and employees have an obligation to act in the best interests of the Corporation at all times.
+Our Board Members, Officers, Employees and Contractors are required to take reasonable steps to avoid situations that give rise to a conflict between their personal interests and the interests of the Corporation.
+All Board Members, Officers, Employees and Contractors have an obligation to act in the best interests of the Corporation at all times.

-A conflict of interest will arise when a director, officer or employee must choose between the Corporation's best interests and his or her personal interests.
+A conflict of interest will arise when a Board Member, Officer, Employee or Contractor must choose between the Corporation's best interests and his or her personal interests.
 Examples of such conflicts could include, but are not limited to:

 accepting outside employment with, or accepting personal payments from, any organization which does business with the Corporation or is a competitor of the Corporation;

 furnishing, directly or indirectly, on behalf of the Corporation, expensive gifts or providing excessive entertainment or benefits to other persons.
-Employees, whose duties permit them to do so, may furnish modest gifts, favours and entertainment where legally permitted and in accordance with local business practices, to persons or entities doing business or seeking to do business with the Corporation, other than public officials, provided all of the following are met:
+Board Members, Officers, Employees and Contractors, whose duties permit them to do so, may furnish modest gifts, favours and entertainment where legally permitted and in accordance with local business practices, to persons or entities doing business or seeking to do business with the Corporation, other than public officials, provided all of the following are met:

 no gift or entertainment should be of such value as to constitute a real personal enrichment of the recipient or to be perceived as such;

-no gift or entertainment shall be made of cash, bonds or negotiable securities and shall be of limited value so as not to appear to be a bribe, payoff or other improper payment;
+no gift or entertainment shall be made of cash, bonds, negotiable securities or cash equivalents and shall be of limited value so as not to appear to be a bribe, payoff or other improper payment;

-no gift or entertainment shall contravene any law and or not be in accordance with generally accepted ethical practices; and
+no gift or entertainment shall contravene any law nor generally accepted ethical practices.

-Any situation where the judgment of a director, officer or employee may be compromised, where he or she could exercise undue favoritism to any party or where he or she receives a personal benefit of some kind is potentially a conflict of interest.
+Any situation where the judgment of a Board Member, Officer, Employee or Contractor may be compromised, where he or she could exercise undue favoritism to any party or where he or she receives a personal benefit of some kind is potentially a conflict of interest.
 All personnel of the Corporation must strive to avoid situations that create a conflict or create the potential for a conflict.

-Where circumstances in which a conflict, or potential conflict, of interest comes to his or her knowledge, then the director, officer or employee must immediately disclose the facts to the Corporation.
-If a director, officer or employee becomes aware of a material transaction or relationship (including those involving family members) that might reasonably be expected to give rise to a conflict of interest, he or she should discuss the matter promptly with the CEO, Chair or the Chair of the Audit Committee.
+Where circumstances in which a conflict, or potential conflict, of interest comes to his or her knowledge, then the Board Member, Officer, Employee or Contractor must immediately disclose the facts to the Corporation.
+If a Board Member, Officer, Employee or Contractor becomes aware of a material transaction or relationship (including those involving family members) that might reasonably be expected to give rise to a conflict of interest, he or she should discuss the matter promptly with the CEO, Chair or the Chair of the Audit Committee.

-Where a director has a conflict of interest, such director shall withdraw from any meeting of the Board, if required by the Board, while discussion on the applicable material contract or transaction or proposed material contract or transaction is taking place and shall refrain from voting on the subject under consideration, but this shall not prevent the Board from calling him or her into the meeting to answer any questions regarding the matter under discussion nor shall it release the director from his or her obligation to inform the Board.
-A director is not required to withdraw from a meeting of the Board or refrain from voting where the conflict is solely in respect of a matter where corporate law would otherwise permit the director to attend and vote, including with respect to the remuneration of the director in that person's capacity as a director of the Corporation.
+Where a Board Member has a conflict of interest, such Board Member shall withdraw from any meeting of the Board, if required by the Board, while discussion on the applicable material contract or transaction or proposed material contract or transaction is taking place and shall refrain from voting on the subject under consideration, but this shall not prevent the Board from calling him or her into the meeting to answer any questions regarding the matter under discussion nor shall it release the Board Member from his or her obligation to inform the Board.
+A Board Member is not required to withdraw from a meeting of the Board or refrain from voting where the conflict is solely (i) in respect of benefits received by that Board Member in connection an acquisition, take-over bid, business combination or other similar transaction; provided that such benefits fall within the exceptions to the definition of "Collateral Benefits" in Multilateral Instrument 61-101 -- Protection of Minority Security Holders in Special Transactions; or (ii) in respect of a matter where corporate law would otherwise permit the Board Member to attend and vote, including with respect to the remuneration of the Board Member in that person's capacity as a Board Member of the Corporation.

-Directors, officers and employees are prohibited from using the Corporation's property or information or their position with the Corporation for personal gain and taking personal advantage of opportunities that are discovered through the use of the Corporation's property or information or through their position with the Corporation.
+Board Members, Officers, Employees and Contractors are prohibited from using the Corporation's property or information or their position with the Corporation for personal gain and taking personal advantage of opportunities that are discovered through the use of the Corporation's property or information or through their position with the Corporation.

 Confidentiality and Corporate Assets

-Our directors, officers and employees are entrusted with our confidential information and with the confidential information of our business partners.
+Our Board Members, Officers, Employees and Contractors are entrusted with our confidential information and with the confidential information of our business partners.
 This information may include (1) technical or scientific information about current and future projects, (2) business or marketing plans or projections, (3) earnings and other internal financial data, (4) personnel information, (5) supply and customer lists and (6) other non-public information that, if disclosed, might be of use to our competitors, or harmful to us or our business partners.
 This information is our property, or the property of our business partners, and in many cases was developed at great expense.
-Our directors, officers and employees shall:
+Our Board Members, Officers, Employees and Contractors shall:

 Not discuss confidential information with or in the presence of any unauthorized persons, including family members and friends;